Adamstown - Kotara

 Adamstown - Kotara has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 18 such projects that are expected to impact the area.
-Among these key projects are The Merewether Residences, Westfield Kotara Mixed-Use Redevelopment, Kotara Transport Oriented Development Precinct, and John Hunter Health and Innovation Precinct.
-The following list details those projects likely to be most relevant.
+A total of sixteen projects have been identified by AreaSearch as potentially impacting the area.
+Notable among these are The Merewether Residences, Westfield Kotara Mixed-Use Redevelopment, Kotara Transport Oriented Development Precinct, and Woolworths Broadmeadow - Stage 1 Demolition.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.